 As presenters, our primary value is to encourage audiences to attend and thus positively consider dance as an important expression of contemporary Canadian culture.
 We recognize our broader responsibility for arts development.
 We support dance that challenges and educates audiences.
 As members of the CanDance Network, we seek partnership opportunities and actively support open communication and information sharing.
 We are also inclusive in our approach to expanding The CanDance Network and welcoming new members.

-To strengthen Canada’s presenting and artistic community by encouraging cooperation in the dissemination, public appreciation and commissioning of contemporary dance that reflects our diverse cultures and aesthetic points of view.
+To strengthen Canada’s presenting and artistic community by encouraging cooperation in the dissemination, public appreciation and commissioning of dances that reflects our pluralistic cultures and aesthetic points of view.

-The CanDance Network's vision for Canada is for a nation where dance performances are increasingly valued by informed, enthusiastic audiences in communities in every region of the country.
+The CanDance Network's vision for Canada is for a nation where dance performances are increasingly valued by informed, enthusiastic audiences in communities in every region of the country and abroad.
 Our task as a network is to use our collective resources to influence and enhance the appreciation of dance performance in Canada.

 Board of Directors

 President: Bernard Sauvé (General Manager, Dance Victoria, Victoria)

 Vice President: Michael Caldwell (Associate Artistic Director at Festival of Dance Annapolis Royal)